 [False positives] Some bad skin infections look similar to skin cancer.
 This system may make mistakes.
 If conditions don't improve, you may need to see a doctor for treatment.

 Note that this system doesn't work well with dark skin.
-This is an inherent limitation of this system.
+This is a limitation of this system.

-Three deep neural network models trained with 1 million photo images, derived from about 2,000 original photos, are used.
-It has very high accuracy over 90%.
-(On 1 million training dataset images, 96% sensitivity and 90% specificity.)
-Further two tests with photos not used in training showed over 97% detection rates.
+Three deep neural network models, employing advanced proprietary algorithms and trained with 1 million photo images, are used.
+It has very high accuracy well over 90%.
+On 1 million training dataset images, 96% sensitivity and 90% specificity, 93% combined accuracy.
+(Note that sensitivity is the rate of detecting cancer as cancer.
+Specificity is the rate of detecting non-cancer as non-cancer.)
+Further tests on 3,300 skin cancer photos that were not used in training showed over 97% detection rates.
+Errors were mostly with poor photo quality.
+With good photo quality, 99% sensitivity is expected.
 Notice that this is not 100% detection rate!
 So care should be taken.
 Accuracy of detecting not-cancer images as not-cancer is high.
 But less accurate than detecting cancer images.
 Note that some bad skin infection photos look alike cancer on visual level.
 So this system may rate as high risk.
 When conditions don't improve, always check with a doctor!

 Skin Cancer Types Detected

-Three main types of skin cancer are detected: melanoma, basal cell carcinoma (BCC) and squamous cell carcinoma (SCC);
+All three main types of skin cancer are detected: melanoma, basal cell carcinoma (BCC), and squamous cell carcinoma (SCC);